MDRRC/Rc5ToXPressnet/readme.md

 And of course put the VCC and GND of the SSD1306 / MAX485 / TSOP4836 to 3V3 of the Arduino Mega 2560 board (5V is also OK).

 Below the PCB.
 The display and TSOP4836 IR receiver are mounted on the solder side!

 ![](https://github.com/MDRRC/Rc5ToXPressnet/blob/master/Doc/pcb_comp_side.JPG)

 ![](https://github.com/MDRRC/Rc5ToXPressnet/blob/master/Doc/pcb_solder_side.JPG)

-If your are interested in a PCB sent me a mail, PCB cost 3.50 Euro exclusing post and package.
+If your are interested in a PCB sent me a mail, PCB cost 4.50 Euro including post and package for the Netherland and 6.00 for EU countries (including post and package).

 ## Used library's
 If you want to build the code yourself or update / change the code following library's are required.
  * [Rc5](https://github.com/guyc/RC5) for IR RC5 receive.
  * [StateMachine](https://github.com/MDRRC/StateMachine) State machine forked from ([jrullan](https://github.com/jrullan/StateMachine))
+ * [LinkedList for StateMachine](https://github.com/ivanseidel/LinkedList) for the [StateMachine](https://github.com/MDRRC/StateMachine).
+Probably you need to remove the test.cpp to avoid build errors.
  * [XpressNet Client Library](http://pgahtow.de/wiki/index.php?title=XpressNet) for XpressNet protocol handling.
  * [Adafruit-SSD1306-Library](https://github.com/adafruit/Adafruit_SSD1306) to control the display.
  * [Adafruit-GFX-Library](https://github.com/adafruit/Adafruit-GFX-Library) for graphic control of the display.

+## Programming without building the code by yourself
+Although the Arduino enviroment is relative easy to use, adding libraries and building / selecting the correct board might be difficult when someone starts with Arduino.
+So this part describes how to flash the Arduino Mega 2560 (Pro Ebedded) without building the code yourself.

+ * First download and install the Arduino IDE.
+ * Download the ZIP file from this project and unzip it.
+ * Open a DOS box
+ * Copy text below and ADJUST the location of Arduino (ArduinoLocationOnYourPc), the used com port (-P) and the location of the HEX file after -Uflash:w:
+C:\ArduinoLocationOnYourPc\hardware\tools\avr/bin/avrdude -CC:\ArduinoLocation\hardware\tools\avr/etc/avrdude.conf -v -patmega2560 -cwiring -PCOM25 -b115200 -D -Uflash:w:Rc5XpNet.hex:i